 Antibody tests approved or authorized by the FDA are used to detect a past infection with SARS-CoV-2.
 Antibody testing is not currently recommended to assess for immunity to COVID-19 following COVID-19 vaccination or to assess the need for vaccination in an unvaccinated person.
 Because vaccines induce antibodies to specific viral protein targets, post-vaccination antibody test results will be negative in persons without history of previous natural infection if the test used does not detect antibodies induced by the vaccine.
-Although used sparingly by LHDs, positive antibody tests may be used to release someone from quarantine following an exposure as long as that person has limited or no contact with persons at high risk for severe COVID-19 illness, including older adults and persons with certain medical conditions.
-Antibody testing should not be promoted as a way to avoid quarantine.
+Although used sparingly by LHDs, positive antibody tests may be used for return to school or to release someone from quarantine following an exposure as long as that person has limited or no contact with persons at high risk for severe COVID-19 illness, including older adults and persons with certain medical conditions.
+Antibody testing should not be promoted as a way to avoid exclusion or quarantine.
 The robustness and durability of immunity following natural infection remain unknown.
-The LHD may allow an exemption from quarantine if the close contact has proof of a positive antibody test collected no more than three months before the exposure or immediately following, as long as that person is asymptomatic and remains that way for the entire 14 days post-exposure.
+The Schools and LHD may allow return to school or an exemption from quarantine, respectively, if the close contact has proof of a positive antibody test collected no more than three months before the exposure or immediately following, as long as that person is asymptomatic and remains that way for the entire 14 days post-exposure.

 General Considerations for Performing POC Testing